Spectral scheme for an energetic Fokker-Planck equation with $\kappa$-distribution steady states

 \section{Concluding remarks and perspectives}

 Let us conclude this paper by summarizing what was achieved in this work and what remains still to be done in future works.
-The main part of this work was concerned with the design of two efficient spectral schemes for the resolution of a specific Fokker-Planck equation, whose stationary states are given by $\kappa$-distribution functions, which are (thermal) non-equilibrium distributions and describe the energetic particle population in a fusion plasma gas or in space plasmas.
+The main part of this work was concerned with the design of two efficient spectral schemes for the resolution of a specific Fokker-Planck equation, whose stationary states are given by $\kappa$-distributions, which are (thermal) non-equilibrium distributions and describe the energetic particle population in a fusion plasma gas or in space plasmas.
 At the heart of spectral methods is the fact that any smooth function $f(v)$ can be expanded in the form

 where $\{ \varphi_k \}_{k \in \NN}$ are global basis functions.
-An efficient scheme (accurate and stable) is achieved when the basis functions are adequately chosen.
-We presented in this paper two different polynomial basis sets for the resolution of the energetic Fokker-Planck equation, and compare these schemes with a standard finite difference scheme.
-Our conclusion is that spectral schemes (if well-designed) are superiour in performance than local methods (FD), when long-time simulations are performed.
+An efficient scheme (accurate, stable and rapid) is achieved when the basis functions are adequately chosen.
+We presented in this paper two different polynomial basis sets for the resolution of the energetic Fokker-Planck equation, and compare these schemes with a standard finite-difference scheme.
+Our conclusion is that spectral schemes (if well-designed) are superior in performance than local methods (FD), when long-time simulations are performed.
 For short-time simulations, standard {\it FD}-schemes are unbeatable.
 However, exponential accuracy is achieved for spectral schemes only when the basis functions are adapted to the specific problem, lacking such imperative can have a drastic impact on the convergence rate.
 In a future work we shall come closer to the physical reality, by including the diffusion coefficient $D(v)$ in the Fokker-Planck operator, as well as introducing a transport term (coupling with Poisson equation).
-The here presented schemes have naturally to be then adapted to the new problem.
+Addressing the transport part is not so difficult, splitting techniques permit to separate the transport part from the collisional part treated in the present paper.
+However, considering a velocity-dependent diffusion coefficient $D(v)$ is more intricate and the here presented spectral schemes have to be adapted to the new, more physical problem.

-{\bf Acknowledgments.} This work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 — EUROfusion).
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
-Neither the European Union nor the European Commission can be held responsible for them.
-H. Parada was funded by the Agence Nationale de la Recherche, Labex CIMI under grant agreement ANR-11-LABX-0040.